September 17 – December 18, 2021

 Jakob Wirth (Berlin) / Tintin Wulia (Australia) / Zhiyuan Yang (New York) / Nushin Yazdani (Berlin)

-In 1959, Lorraine Hansberry’s A Raisin in the Sun debuted on Broadway.
-In this seminal work, Hansberry wrote about the Youngers, a fictional Black American family in Chicago whose late patriarch has left behind a life insurance policy that the family can use to purchase a home and enter the American middle class.
-Many challenges block this family’s path, and the four adult Youngers debate their options for self-determination within a race-biased country, and whether to move to an affordable yet segregated neighborhood, where they will not be welcome.
+In 1959, Hansberry’s original A Raisin in the Sun debuted on Broadway.
+In this seminal work, Hansberry wrote about the Youngers, a fictional Black American family in Chicago forced to debate their options for self-determination within a race-biased country, and whether to move to an affordable yet segregated neighborhood where they will not be welcome.

 Programming partners include: Chicago Architecture Biennial 2021, Public Media Institute + Lumpen Radio, and the National Public Housing Museum.